furkansezer/Furkan-Sezer/README.md

 Information Design over Star Network             |  Ex-post Information Preference Estimates :-------------------------:|:-------------------------:
 <img src="star.JPG" alt="drawing" width="500"/>  |  <img src="preference.JPG" alt="drawing" width="500"/>

+### 1.3 Robust Optimization Approach to Information Design in Linear-Quadratic-Gaussian Games
+Information design in an incomplete information game includes a designer with the goal of influencing players' actions through signals generated from a designed probability distribution so that its objective function is optimized.
+If the players have quadratic payoffs that depend on the players' actions and an unknown payoff-relevant state, and signals on the state that follow a Gaussian distribution conditional on the state realization, then the information design problem under quadratic design objectives is a semidefinite program (SDP).
+We consider a setting in which the designer has partial knowledge on agents' utilities.
+We address the uncertainty about players' preferences by formulating a robust information design problem.
+Specifically, we consider ellipsoid perturbations over payoff matrices in linear-quadratic-Gaussian (LQG) games.
+We show that this leads to a tractable robust SDP formulation.
+Using the robust SDP formulation, we obtain analytical conditions for the optimality of no information and full information disclosure.
+The robust convex program is also extended to interval and general convex cone uncertainty sets on the payoff matrices.
+Numerical studies are carried out to identify the relation between the perturbation levels and the optimal information structures.

+**F. Sezer and C. Eksin.
+“Robust Optimization Approach to Information Design in Linear-Quadratic-Gaussian Games,” in arXiv 2303.05489 (2023).[[pdf]](https://arxiv.org/pdf/2303.05489.pdf)

 ## 2. Mechanism Design for Decentralized Electricity Markets